szuke/xtuple-extensions/docs/TUTORIAL-FAQ.md

 see that for the extension client-side files (except for `core.js` and the `package.js` files), the code is wrapped in another, named function that is not executed immediately.
-This allows us to load the code of the extension and actually execute the code at different moments in our setup process.
-For the sake of concision the code examples in this tutorial will ignore all these wrappers, but you will see them in the actual implementation of this sample extension.
+This allows us to load the code of the extension and actually execute the code later on in our setup process.

+For the sake of concision the code examples in this tutorial will ignore the jsdoc and anonymous function wrappers (your code will work without them), but you will see them in the actual implementation of this sample extension.

 You might find yourself copying and pasting the tops and bottoms of client-side files, so as to avoid writing the jshint,